Daily Kos Login Troubleshooting

 Does the login link do nothing when you click on it?

-If the login link doesn't either bring up a pop-up login box under the link, or take you to a login page, and you've tried disabling browser add-ons, turning off "private" browsing, disabling ad blockers, script blockers, and Flash blockers, and generally tried everything above, and you still can't log in, then get in touch with Helpdesk Be sure to provide a description of everything you've tried so far, along with your browser and operating system versions.
+If the login link doesn't either bring up a pop-up login box under the link, or take you to a login page, and you've tried disabling browser add-ons, turning off "private" browsing, disabling ad blockers, script blockers, and Flash blockers, and generally tried everything above, and you still can't log in, then you've exhausted all self-serve options.
+Please feel free to open a Help Desk ticket.
+Be sure to provide a description of everything you've tried so far, along with your browser and operating system versions.

 Are you logged in, but unable to post comments or diaries, or create groups?